PlatyPew/GCTF-challenges/Saving Gaia_100/README.md

 12/9/2017:	Going back to nano editor.
 I'm too dumb for vi, but I won't tell my senior that.

-13/9/2017:	Nano is best editor obviously...
-I can code in php and it has nice colours!

 15/9/2017:	My laptop battery spoilt and those stingy companies only gave 1 year warranty on that.
 Someone accidentally tripped over my wire and my screen blacked out.
 Thanks a lot!

 22/9/2017:	Finished the first php prototype of my program!

 23/9/2017:	Just need to figure out how to read files and maybe a password...
-Who knows?
+W3schools baby!
+Solves all your problems.

 25/9/2017:	I have a working page now.
 Amazing!
 I should tell all my friends about it.
 Hopefully, they will save the environment too!
 ```